YiLimath/YiLimath.github.io/_posts/2024-09-6-blog-post-3-Birational-BCHM.md

 ## Part I. Loci in Birational Geometry

-Note-1: Exceptional Locus and indetermancy locus *(in preparation)*
+Note-1: Exceptional Locus and Indeterminacy Locus *(in preparation)*

-Note-2: A brief introduction to Zariski Decomposition *(in preparation)*
+Note-2: A Brief Introduction to Zariski Decomposition *(in preparation)*

 Note-3: Base Locus, Stable Base Locus, Diminished Base Locus, and Augmented Base Locus *(in preparation)*